 In connection with each of the consummation of the Transaction on October 31, 2012, and the initial closing of the Athene Private Placement on April 4, 2014, the Services Agreement was amended.
 Pursuant to the amendments, there will be no management fees payable by the Investment Partnership with respect to the Excluded Athene Shares.
-The Investment Partnership will continue to pay Apollo Alternative Assets the same management fee on the Investment Partnership's investment in Athene (other than with respect to the Excluded Athene Shares), except that Apollo Alternative Assets agreed that the Investment Partnership's obligation to pay the existing management fee shall terminate on December 31, 2014 (although services will continue through December 31, 2020).
-Pursuant to the amended Services Agreement as in effect on June 30, 2014, in the event that AAA makes the Wind-Up Tender Offer, the Investment Partnership will pay the Unwind Fee to

-Apollo Alternative Assets.
-The Unwind Fee will be payable in pro rata increments to Apollo only when, as and if AAA distributes common shares of Athene Holding (or the proceeds thereof) to its unitholders and shall be equal to (1) \$25 million multiplied by the percentage of "net common shares" of Athene Holding held by AAA which are so distributed (or disposed of with the proceeds distributed) by AAA in 2014, plus (2) \$20 million multiplied by the percentage of "net common shares" of Athene Holding held by AAA which are so distributed (or disposed of with the proceeds distributed) by AAA in 2015.
-For purposes of the preceding sentence, "net common shares" shall mean the number of common shares of Athene Holding held by AAA, excluding a number of common shares of Athene Holding with a value equal to an amount sufficient to enable AAA, taking into account any cash or other assets of AAA, to satisfy all of its remaining liabilities and obligations, including without limitation, the costs and expenses of the Wind-Up Tender Offer, the repayment of its indebtedness in accordance with its terms, including any interim interest expense, the costs and expenses of normal operations (including the eventual winding up and liquidating) of AAA and the carried interest and/ or management fees required to be paid by AAA to Apollo under contractual arrangements until AAA's winding up and liquidation.
+The Investment Partnership agreed to continue to pay Apollo Alternative Assets the same management fee on the Investment Partnership's investment in Athene (other than with respect to the Excluded Athene Shares), except that Apollo Alternative Assets agreed that the Investment Partnership's obligation to pay the existing management fee terminated on December 31, 2014 (although services will continue through December 31, 2020).
+Pursuant to the amended Services Agreement as in effect on December 31, 2014, in the event that AAA makes the Wind-Up Tender Offer, the Investment Partnership will pay the Unwind Fee to Apollo Alternative Assets.
+The Unwind Fee will be payable in pro rata increments to Apollo only when, as and if AAA distributes common shares of Athene Holding (or the proceeds thereof) to its unitholders and shall be equal to (1) \$20 million multiplied by the percentage of "net common shares" of Athene Holding held by AAA which are so distributed (or disposed of with the proceeds distributed) by AAA in 2015.
+For purposes of the preceding sentence, "net common shares" shall mean the number of common shares of Athene Holding held by AAA, excluding a number of common shares of Athene Holding with a value equal to an amount sufficient to enable AAA, taking into account any cash or other assets of AAA, to satisfy all of its remaining liabilities and obligations, including without limitation, the costs and expenses of the Wind-Up Tender Offer, the repayment of its indebtedness in accordance with its terms, including any interim interest expense, the costs and expenses of normal operations (including the eventual winding up and liquidating) of AAA and the carried interest and/or management fees required to be paid by AAA to Apollo under contractual arrangements until AAA's winding up and liquidation.
+There is no assurance that a AAA distribution will be made or that the unwind fee will be paid in 2015.
 There will be no payment of any portion of the Unwind Fee for common shares of Athene Holding distributed (or proceeds thereof) in 2016 or thereafter or with respect to any "net common shares" of Athene Holding transferred by AAA to the new investment vehicle in connection with the Wind-Up Tender Offer.
-Prior to the consummation of the Athene Private Placement management fees were paid pursuant to the Services Derivative.
-In connection with the Athene Private Placement, the Services Derivative was settled on April 29, 2014 by delivery to Apollo of common shares of Athene Holding, and as a result, such derivative was terminated.
+Prior to the consummation of the Athene Private Placement, as described below, management fees were paid pursuant to a derivative contract between the Investment Partnership and Apollo (the "Services Derivative").
+In connection with the Athene Private

+Placement, as described below, the Services Derivative was settled on April 29, 2014 by delivery to Apollo of common shares of Athene Holding, and as a result, such derivative was terminated.
 Following settlement of the Services Derivative, future management fees paid to Apollo pursuant to the Services Agreement, as amended, will be paid on a quarterly basis in arrears by delivery to Apollo of common shares of Athene Holding (unless such payment in shares would violate Section 16(b) of the U.S. Securities Exchange Act of 1934, as amended).